ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

    a.
 Six values are available that can be used as references or set points for the user application.

    b.
-After typing in a value , press ``set`` for sending it to the R5.
+After typing in a value, press ``set`` for sending it to the R5.
 In ``ipc_ARM.c`` one can choose further usage of the value inside the application.

   ..  _javascope_sendfields: